Medical Humanities (MH)

 Undergraduate research undertaken with the supervision of a faculty member.
 May be taken for a maximum of 6 hours.

-Completion of MH 1331 with a B or better or consent of instructor.
 An overview of the connections between visual art, healing and health care, the role of imagination and creativity in medicine, including the critical viewing of art, class discussions, experiential learning, and a service-learning project.
+This course fulfills the College of Arts and Sciences Engaged Learning requirement.

 The spirituality of late adulthood and how this understanding can aid health care professionals as they seek to provide more effective care for patients with emphasis on emotional and spiritual tasks of aging, Christian perspectives on aging, and the role of health care in the spiritual wellbeing of older adults.